Amount for a Severe and Prolonged Impairment in Mental or Physical Functions

 - a physiotherapist

-As a rule, your impairment is considered severe and prolonged if it meets both of the following conditions:
+As a rule, your impairment is considered severe and prolonged if both of the following situations apply to you:

 - It has lasted (or is expected to last) for at least 12 consecutive months.

 - It has significantly limited your ability to perform a basic activity of daily living (seeing, speaking, hearing, walking, eliminating, feeding or dressing yourself, or functioning in everyday life because you do not have the necessary mental functions).